YEESZE56/Customer-Perceptions-of-Big-Data-Analytics-in-E-Commerce-Dataset/README.md

 Data Quality:

-Data Quality
 - File format: .csv
 - Total responses: 120
 - No missing or invalid data
+- Cleaned and validated for accuracy

 This dataset can be used for:

-Research related to customer behavior in e-commerce -Statistical analysis using customer perception and behavioral intention frameworks -Academic studies involving Big Data Analytics in online retail environments
+- Research on consumer behavior in e-commerce with BDA implementation
+- Statistical analysis using customer perception and behavioral intention frameworks
+- Academic projects, theses, or courseworks involving Big Data Analytics in online retail environments